It can be tough to lose weight through changes to diet and exercise alone. If you can relate to that, we see you.

 Mounjaro week 7-8: Building momentum

 As you come up to two months on Mounjaro, you should be seeing some visible changes.
 Maybe your clothes are sitting a little looser, or you feel lighter.
 The habits you formed back in week one might be starting to feel normal.
+Have a check in with how you’re feeling - you may notice that exercise or walking is feeling easier.

 Just take a minute to appreciate how far you’ve come.
 There may still be a way to go, but you’re moving closer to your goals with each passing day.